wso2/docs-open-banking/en/docs/get-started/try-out-flow.md

 ```

 ### Step 2: Initiate authorisation
-The API consumer needs to initiate an authorisation flow before accessing the account information of a customer.
+The API consumer needs to initiate an authorization flow before accessing the account information of a customer.

-1. Therefore, the API consumer creates a request to get the consent of the customer to access the accounts and its
+1. The API consumer creates a request to get the consent of the customer to access the accounts and its
 information from the bank.
 A sample request looks as follows:
 ```
 curl -X POST \